Food Justice

 (food pantry, community dinners, Anabel's Grocery)

-Make healthy foods affordable for local communities (Anabel's uses our subsidy fund to reduce prices)
+Making healthy foods affordable (We use our subsidy fund to reduce prices)

-Food workers should be paid at least a living wage (Anabel's tries to purchase from local farms paying fair wages)
+Paying food workers at least a living wage (We try to purchase from local farms that pay fair wages)

 Supporting regenerative practices that reverse climate change, restore our soils, and reduce pollutant emissions to local communities.